wes1993/YouTubeForAlexa/README.md

 ## Known issues

-1. Some videos just fail, it's not clear why, they just do.
-The skill just moves to the next video on the playlist, but this can mean sometimes she announces a video that doesn't play.
-2. It appears this skill only works on Amazon Echo products, not on 3rd party products that support Alexa.
+1. It appears this skill only works on Amazon Echo products, not on 3rd party products that support Alexa.
 If you get it to work on another device, please let me know.
-3. Live videos work on Gen 2 devices onwards, not on the original Gen 1 Echo.
+2. Live videos work on Gen 2 devices onwards, not on the original Gen 1 Echo.

+##### Extra step (Optional):
+Unfortunately for some video Youtube pretend that the request (Amazon AWS Server) come from the client that listen the video (Alexa Device).
+For fixing this there are some ways:
+Simple Way but not 100% working:
+##1.
+Using a 3RD party API service (you need to use your card):
+You can access the API at this link: https://rapidapi.com/convertisseur.mp3.video/api/download-video-youtube1, you must register to the website and also give your card numeber (the api if free only for the first 1000 request in 24H, it's about 50 hours of video with duration of 3 minutes)
+After you are registered and obtained your api key you must to create the following Variable: xxxxxxx
+Simple Way also, work 100% but you must run a server in your home (Like Raspberry or others) and have static IP or DDNS service like duckdns etc.:
+##2.
+Using your Proxy Server in your LAN with the alexa devices:
+  1. install Docker: https://docs.docker.com/get-docker/ on the server
+  2. install Docker-Compose: https://docs.docker.com/compose/install/ on the server
+  3. install this proxy server: https://github.com/vimagick/dockerfiles/tree/master/tinyproxy.
+  4. You need to add this variables in the Amazon AWS Lambda:
+     - proxy_enabled with value true
+     - proxy with value yourip/ddns:8888

 __Setup Instructions__
 ## Obtain The AWS Lambda ARN
 ## Google Part